patricklity/CMS-Guide-Final/PromotionCodeReport.rst

       -
     * - Promotion Type
       - The Type of Promotion
+      - - Reduce Price
+        - Discount Off
+        - Z-dollar
-      - Reduce Price, Discount Off, Z-dollar, Z-dollar Percentage
+        - Z-dollar Percentage
     * - PIC
       - The Person in Charge of the Promotion Code
       -